-- Use of stable isotopes to quantify carbon sequestration in managed grasslands (Lucy Marum, current PhD student)
+- Use of stable isotopes to quantify carbon sequestration in managed grasslands (PhD student vacancy)

 - What determines the balance between plant and microbial CO2 production in soil?
 (Helen Snell, current PhD student)

-- Plant-soil carbon-dynamics and the structure/ functioning of soil biological communities under contrasting farming systems (Claire Ghee, current PhD student)
+- Plant-soil carbon-dynamics and the structure/functioning of soil biological communities under contrasting farming systems, including tests of 'priming effects' (Claire Ghee, current PhD student)